All About Statisticians

 Speaking: Talking to others to convey information effectively.

 There were about 37,200 jobs for Statistician in 2016 (in the United States).
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Statistician by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Statistician are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.

 Statisticians make between $53,000 and $139,350 a year.

 Statisticians who work in New Jersey, District of Columbia, or Maryland, make the highest salaries.